There are no affiliate links on PagePipe.

 Our most unpopular but best speed recommendation: Don’t use images whenever possible.
 That’s right.
 None.
 Just design with text and unicode symbols.

-If you must use large images, don’t make them Jpegs photos.
+If you must use large images, don’t make them JPEG photos.
 Use PNG illustrations instead with limited color palettes.
 This produces the smallest, fastest file sizes and reinforces your branding.

 6 Reduce the usage of external fonts.
 We agree with this suggestion but we go even further.
 There are various plugins that can “exorcise” this font fluff.
 Our recommendation is Disable Emojis and Remove Google Fonts or Disable Google Fonts plugins.
 We’ve used all these plugins.